lgreski/datasciencectacontent/markdown/cleaningData-demystifyingHTMLParsing.md

 Next, we use the xpath query from above as an argument to the `html_nodes()` function, and extract the text using `html_text()`.

+**NOTE:** we use the single tick version of quote to encapsulate the `xpath=' '` argument because the query returned by the Selector Gadget uses double quotes.
+That is, we insert the query between two single quotes so R parses the double quotes as content for the argument.

     ## content selected with rvest SelectorGadget
     theTable <- html_nodes(html,xpath='//*[contains(concat( " ", @class, " " ), concat( " ", "Table__TD", " " ))] | //*[contains(concat( " ", @class, " " ), concat( " ", "Card__Content", " " ))]//*[contains(concat( " ", @class, " " ), concat( " ", "items-center", " " ))]//*[contains(concat( " ", @class, " " ), concat( " ", "dib", " " ))]')